Radiologic Technology

 Program Effectiveness Data

-Overall employment of radiologic and MRI technologists is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of radiologic and MRI technologists is projected to grow 6 percent through 2032, faster than the average for all occupations.
 As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.*Bureau of Labor Statistics

 We also offer the opportunity for Registered Radiologic Technologists who do not currently have a college degree to enroll in the required supportive and general education courses as outlined in the college catalog.
 Applicants will be granted a degree upon successful completion of the requirements.